cpmpercussion/acmc2020-site/_features/01-about.md

 heading: About
 ---

+{:.info-box}
 **NB: Submissions are extended to 23:59 Monday 16/3/2020 (anywhere on earth)**

+{:.attn-box}
+**ACMC20 and COVID-19**: Currently, the plan is that ACMC will proceed in Canberra as scheduled.
+The committee will continue to monitor advice from our institution and others and will provide an update if this situation changes.

 The **Australasian Computer Music Conference** will take place at the **Australian National University, Canberra**, from **July 8-11, 2020**.
 ACMC is